rancher/rancher.github.io/rancher/v1.2/zh/cattle/health-checks/index.md

 ## Health Checks
 ---

-In Cattle environments, Rancher implements a health monitoring system by running managed network agents across its hosts to co-ordinate the distributed health checking of containers and services.
-These network agents internally utilize HAProxy to validate the health status of your applications.
-When health checks are enabled either on an individual container or a service, each container is then monitored by up to three network agents running on hosts separate to that containers parent host.
+In Cattle environments, Rancher implements a health monitoring system by running a `healthcheck` infrastructure service, which launch `healthcheck` containers across its hosts to co-ordinate the distributed health checking of containers and services.
+These containers internally utilize HAProxy to validate the health status of your applications.
+When health checks are enabled either on an individual container or a service, each container is then monitored by up to three `healthcheck` containers running on separate hosts.
 The container is considered healthy if at least one HAProxy instance reports a "passed" health check and it is considered unhealthy when all HAProxy instances report a "unhealthy" health check.

 > **Note:** The only exception to this model is when your environment contains a single host, in this instance the health checks will be performed by the same host.